MISSOURI SOYBEAN MERCHANDISING COUNCIL

 Farmers working for farmers to improve your operation

-The Missouri Soybean Merchandising Council (MSMC) is a farmer run organization dedicated to improving the profitability of the Missouri soybean farmer through a combination of marketing, research and commercialization programs.
+The Missouri Soybean Merchandising Council (MSMC) is a farmer-run organization dedicated to improving profit opportunities for the Missouri soybean farmer through a combination of marketing, research and commercialization programs.

 We are committed to promoting and advancing innovative research, production and marketing solutions to maximize Missouri soybean farmer profitability.